kel151/1stmilestoneproject/README.md

 ### Surface
 I decided to go with the greyscale and pink colour palette because my research showed that it would be a colour-blind friendly aesthetic.
 Many sources agreed that a minimalistic design was best, with greyscale being recommended for its simplicity and focus on shade contrast as opposed to color cotrast, which is usually the issue for some colour-blind indvuduals.<p>

 From a purely stylistic point of view, I myself do favour greyscale anyway, for its minimalism, modern feel, and timeless quality.
-However, I decide to add a pop of pink to evoke a sense of dynamism and creativity, as I find that one of the few failings of greycale is that it can come across a little boring and repetieive at times. <p>
+However, I decided to add a pop of pink to evoke a sense of dynamism and creativity, as I find that one of the few failings of greycale is that it can come across a little boring and repetieive at times. <p>

 ## Technologies Used
 <ul>